-We’ve got the Arctic burning, plastics in every step of the food chain and storms that are increasing in strength.
+We’ve got the Arctic burning, plastics in every step of the food chain, more plastics in the oceans than fish and storms that are increasing in strength.
 Not to mention the Amazon burning at unprecedented levels, up an astounding 83% on last year and hurricane Dorian, which is one of the strongest to ever make landfall.

 All of this and we’re using up resources faster than ever.
 This year’s Earth overshoot day, the day that we use up our annual natural resources budget is the earliest it has ever been.

 The time available to us to actually do something meaningful to reduce our effects on the planet is quickly running out.
 Luckily there are some dedicated and innovate people on the planet that aren’t going to take it lying down.

 In this post, I’m going to highlight five environmental projects which I think could help save the world.
 Some of them have made headlines, while others haven’t, but they are all doing something meaningful to help reverse the damage to our home.

 The Ocean Clean Up is an ambitious project that hopes to remove large swathes of plastic from the world’s oceans.
 They estimate that their technology can remove up to 50% of the Pacific Ocean garbage patch every five years and stop larger plastic breaking down to damaging micro plastics.